 2. A color wheel project

 4. An Air-dry clay project of an Egyptian tomb sculpture based on William the Hippo from the Metropolitan Museum of Art

-And then there’s our wonderful art materials packs!
+And then there’s our wonderful Complete Art Materials Packs!

 What ages of students work best for Take Time for Art?

-Although many younger students have successfully used Take Time for Art, we work best for ages 9 or 10 and up.
-That means that if you have a third or fourth grader or higher, we’ve got you covered!
+Although many younger students have successfully used Take Time for Art, we work best for ages 8, 9, or 10 and up.
+That means that if you have a student in second, third, or fourth grade and higher, we’ve got you covered!
 And did you know you can even use our programs for high school credit?
 Just do two of our units, keep track of your hours, and encourage your student to try the more complicated projects.
 This should comprise about 60 hours of work or .5 units of high school elective credit for art.
+You can read more about using Take Time for Art for High School credit here.
 Have more questions?
 Check out our FAQs.